aragon/aragon-wiki/docs/working-groups/registry.md

 The **Strategy-WG [chat](https://aragon.chat/channel/wg-product)** is best used to advance discussions and update the group in between calls

+### aragonSDK WG

+We want to make the Aragon SDK a delightful developer experience.
+This is not necessarily limited to the CLI, but to all parts of the Aragon stack that target power users and developers, as opposed to users of the Aragon Client.

+At the current time, however, our efforts are focused around the CLI to improve both developers' and power users' experiences.

+**Stand ups** happen every Tuesday and Thursday.
+Please contact Brett (@sohkai) or Ale (@ajsantander) on Keybase to be invited.

+A Keybase channel has been set up to facilitate discussion and coordination efforts.

 ### "Your working group”

 “The purpose of your working group”